wapmorgan/UnifiedArchive/README.md

-*UnifiedArchive* - an archive manager with a unified way for different formats.
+*UnifiedArchive* - an archive manager with a unified interface for different formats.
 Supports all basic (listing, reading, extracting and creation) and specific features (compression level, password-protection).
 Bundled with console program for working with archives.